top of page

 Acne

-Acne is a skin condition in which the hair follicles in the skin become clogged with oil and skin cells and can also be accompanied by bacteria & inflammation.
+Acne is a skin condition in which the hair follicles in the skin become clogged with oil and skin cells and may also be accompanied by bacteria & inflammation.

 • Lesions: Comedones (open comedones = blackheads; closed comedones = whiteheads), Pimples that include pus (pustules), Large tender bumps under the skin (nodules), Cystic pockets under the skin’s surface